lambdaclass/concrete/ROADMAP.md

     mismatches fail loudly with a regeneration command.
 Wire `scripts/tests/check_reproducible_release_hash.sh`; the gate must build the
     same release artifact twice from a clean tree and compare all hashes.
+18a.
+Add a toolchain/dependency supply-chain lock and license inventory before
+    any release claim:
+    - The Lean toolchain (`lean-toolchain`), every Lake dependency (`lake-manifest.json` pinned revisions), the SMT solver binary (name + version + hash, per the SMT replay metadata), and clang/LLVM versions are part of the evidence chain — a claim is only as trustworthy as the unpinned link.
+The release manifest (#18) must record all of them; drift between the lock and the build environment fails the release gate, mirroring the Phase 10 #15 `proofs/lean-deps.lock` recheck trigger.
+    - Publish `docs/THIRD_PARTY.md`: every shipped dependency (Lean toolchain, Lake packages, solver, runtime libs linked into emitted binaries) with license and role; release claims are blocked while any shipped dependency's license is unreviewed or incompatible.
+    - Red-team gate: `scripts/tests/check_supply_chain_lock.sh` must fail
+      when (a) `lake-manifest.json` and the recorded release manifest disagree on any pinned revision, (b) a dependency is present in the build but absent from `THIRD_PARTY.md`, or (c) the solver version recorded in replay metadata differs from the one in the lock.
+18b.
+Add the language/stdlib/artifact deprecation policy (moved up from Phase
+    18 — users of a released language need the policy BEFORE the release, not after): what stability the first release promises for syntax, stdlib API, proof/fact schemas, and obligation ids; how deprecations are announced (diagnostic with a replacement, minimum deprecation window measured in releases); and what may never break silently (anything that would flip an evidence class without `needs_recheck`).
+The Phase 18 migration tooling (`concrete migrate`) implements this policy; the policy itself is a release-bar document.
+Gate: `concrete api-diff` (#6) must classify every public-surface change as `compatible`, `deprecated(window)`, or
+    `breaking`, and the release gate fails on `breaking` without a recorded policy exception.
 19. Ship the first narrow public release only after the above are green.
 20. Add the Phase 16 validation artifact:
     `scripts/tests/check_release_candidate.sh` installs the dist archive into a